gioui/giouiorg/content/doc/install/index.md

 ### From Linux

 - `macOS`: a cross-compiler like [osxcross](https://github.com/tpoechtrager/osxcross) as well as the macOS SDK (see link for instructions).
+See [this mailing list post](https://lists.sr.ht/~eliasnaur/gio/%3CCAHe4cPmjd3RkZ9NsANc4Y7cdsSv9YUWkqwEEKZLhgVJ4emsNpA@mail.gmail.com%3E) for useful information about setting this up.
 - `Windows`: no special compiler is needed, as we don't use CGo for Windows support.